litesoft/tipsom/README.md

   1) There is an implied "root" "object" that starts the "file".

-  2) Each line of the "file" is of one of the following types (the first two line types are identified by the single-quoted starting character):
-      '#' - Comment line,
+  2) Each line of the "file" is either a Member "Value" or an Attribute "Name" & "Value", which can be determined by checking the first character of the line (after removing leading and trailing spaces).
+A Member "Values" line starts with a colon (':') whereas Attribute "Name" & "Value" lines must start with a letter per the Attribute "Names" rule below.
+The parsing of a file line is a single test:
       ':' - Member "Value" (Arrays or MLSs - see below) "prefix", or Attribute "Name" & "Value" (Objects)

-  3) Like JSON, ACSON is a "Name" - "Value" paired format where all "Values" are of one of the following forms: "Objects", "Arrays", and limited "primitives".
+  3) Like JSON, TIPSOM is a "Name" - "Value" paired format where all "Values" are of one of the following forms: "Objects", "Arrays", and limited "primitives".

-  4) The ACSON primitives include all the JSON primitives (with three variations for strings) plus some temporal types:
+  4) The TIPSOM primitives include all the JSON primitives (with three variations for strings) plus some temporal types:
       Strings - three variations:
         Multi-Line String (MLS),
         Single-Line Strings - two variations: